vinaykanigicherla/pdftolatex/README.md

 - tqdm

 ### Future Improvements
-[] Implement ML model to classify non-text regions
+- [] Implement ML model to classify non-text regions
-[] Implement ML modles to generate LaTex code for tables and equations instead of merely including their pictures [] Create Web Interface
+- [] Implement ML models to generate LaTex code for tables and equations instead of merely including their pictures
+- [] Create Web Interface